Part-time farmer

 because they can be worked on a year-round basis.

-Sheep raising can be an enjoyable activity for retired persons.
+Sheep-raising can be an enjoyable activity for retired or disabled persons.

 Sheep are easier to handle than larger livestock and the investment

-in breeding stock and facilities is usually is much less.
+in breeding stock, equipment, and facilities is usually much less than for other enterprises.
 In some situations,

 the sheep enterprise can supplement the retirement income.
 Empty-nesters